piecewisecss/piecewisecss/README.md

 **Global Breakpoint Variables**

-New in **1.4**!
+**New in 1.4:**!
 Use global variables to keep your breakpoints consistent.
 Using one or both of the local screen width arguments will override these.

 `main.scss`